 Salt and pepper

-Leave it simmer for 8-10 minutes, then uncover and add to this the mushrooms and shredded greens.
+Leave it to simmer for 8-10 minutes, then uncover and add to this the mushrooms and shredded greens.
 Let it all come to a simmer yet again and add in the gur or palm jaggery.
 Let everything cook for a few more minutes, season to taste with salt and pepper, and serve with rice.

 Set bowls out with freshly chopped coriander, mint leaves and lime wedges.